EricGebhart/Simple_Process_REPL/README.md

 The process also needed wifi, the concept of a device, usb handshaking, device waiting and dialog prompts among other things.

-Composeability and an interective REPL were necessary to efficiently create a successful process of some complexity.
+Composeability and an interactive REPL were necessary to efficiently create a successful process of some complexity.
 It naturally evolved out of the first version of this code which was a _zsh_ script.
-I had added a prompt to the script so I could run it's functions interactively.
+I had added a prompt to the script out of frustration so that I could run it's functions interactively.

 But, then, between all the error trapping, and io redirection It was decided to switch to python.
 I built the prompt first, and started feeding it functions as